Loudbooks/ReportBook/README.md

 - Running Processes
 - Installed Apps
 - Hosts File
-- Hardware Information (CPU, GPU, RAM)
+- Hardware Information (OS, CPU, GPU, RAM)

 Your system username will be exempt from output.